 Large bowl with straight(?) upper wall.
 Distinctive rim profile: thickened with short rounded outer face; upper face has a relatively broad, slightly concave band that is sharply distinct from wall; lower face has distinct offset separating rounded lower rim from wall.
-The slip might indicate that this is a lid but that seems very unlikely for ware.

 Fabric, firing, and surface description